orangeSi/Jfire.jl/doc/README/README.md

 then run :
 ```
 $ julia  func.jl wow
-wow, hello, sikaiwei ~ how is the weather?
+wow, hello, myth ~ how is the weather?
 ```
 doc/funcs.jl is an example call from multiple Function:<br>
 ```
 using Jfire
-function myth_func1(wow;name::String="sikaiwei", greet::String="how is the weather?", fishing::Bool=true)
+function myth_func1(wow;name::String="myth", greet::String="how is the weather?", fishing::Bool=true)
 	if fishing
 		fish = ""
 	else